January 1, 2024 - National Retail Group

 Landlords are not the enemyApril 2, 2020 - National Retail Group

-5 reasons to Lease next to a National Retailer and create powerhouse traffic generation for your business!March 16, 2020 - National Retail Group
+5 reasons to Lease next to Chemist Warehouse and create powerhouse traffic generation for your business!March 16, 2020 - National Retail Group

-Commercial property exists in all States and Territories of Australia.
-Commercial properties are used by businesses, organisations and other associations to conduct their business, commercial project, corporate affairs and activities.
-Unlike residential properties which house individuals, couples and families, commercial properties house business owners, employers, employees, contractors and volunteers.
+Commercial Property Leasing Melbourne exists in all States and Territories of Australia.
+Commercial properties are used by businesses, organisations and other associations to conduct their business, commercial projects, corporate affairs and activities.
+Unlike residential properties, which house individuals, couples and families, commercial properties house business owners, employers, employees, contractors and volunteers.

 Understand the difference between Leasing and renting